DanielCiccC/DanielCiccC.github.io/FINM3406/notes/tutorial4.md

   - The total income attributable to real property at full occupancy
   - It is the rent actually passing between tenant and landlord
   - Plus the estimated current market rent of any space vacant at the time
-  - The passing rent may not not be the same as surent market rent - especially when leases have been in place for some time
+  - The passing rent may not not be the same as current market rent - especially when leases have been in place for some time
 - Effective Gross Income
-  - The anticipated income from all operations of real property adjusted fo vacany and credit losses
+  - The anticipated income from all operations of real property adjusted fo vacancy and credit losses
-  - A credit loss would be represent by a tenant ind efault of rent payment
+  - A credit loss would be represent by a tenant in default of rent payment
 - Net Operating Income
   - the actual or anticipated net income remaining after deducting all operating expenses from effective gross income